MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/creating-a-security-check/index.md

 ## Overview
 A SecurityCheck is an object responsible for obtaining credentials from a client and validate them.

-Security checks are defined inside **Java adapters**.
-Any Java adapter can theoretically define a SecurityCheck.
+Security checks are defined inside **an adapter** and are implemented in Java code.
+Any adapter can theoretically define a SecurityCheck.
 An adapter can either be a *resource* adapter (meaning it serves resources/content to send to the client), a *SecurityCheck* adapter, or **both**.

 **Prerequisites:** Familiarize yourself with the MobileFirst Platform Foundation authentication framework before continuing.
 Read the [Authentication concepts](../authentication-concepts/) tutorial.